Not sure what an EORI number or what means for your business post-Brexit?

-If your business imports or exports services, and doesn’t move physical goods across borders, it will not need an EORI.
+If your business imports or exports services, and doesn’t move physical goods across borders, it won’t need an EORI.

 What is the EORI application process and what details do I need?

-To apply for an EORI you will need:
+To apply for an EORI, you need:

 - The Standard Industrial Classification (SIC) code for your business – you can find these in the Companies House register entry for your business.

 However, it’s not difficult to imagine that this time estimate could slip as more and more businesses realise their need for an EORI and the application processes become congested.
 Therefore, it’s wise to apply for one as soon as possible.

 HMRC also lets you check your application to see how it’s doing.

 Can I find an EORI number by company name?

 There’s no central way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.